ammein/custom-code-editor/README.md

 # Changelog

+### 2.6.2
+- Fix CSS where code folding can't be seen in your code editor.
+Now you can press it on gutter area.

 ### 2.6.0
 - **NEW SAVE FEATURE ADDED !** Provide new shortcut key to save your own selection and switch dropdown with your own selection ! .
 Adjust README to have better documentation to all developers.